-Yet, then as now, breastfeeding is not always straightforward, and sometimes impossible due to issues with supply, anatomy, maternal or infant health.
-Dr. Tuley gives his suggestions on how help women continue breastfeeding or to resume breastfeeding if they’ve had to stop, as well as when it is time to consider the alternatives.
+Yet, then as now, breastfeeding is not always straightforward and is sometimes impossible due to issues with supply, anatomy, as well as maternal or infant health.
+Dr Tuley gives his suggestions on how to help women continue breastfeeding or resume breastfeeding if they’ve had to stop, as well as when it is time to consider the alternatives.

 “No substitute has ever been found for normal mother’s milk for the nourishment of the infant. mother’s milk contains the food elements, fat, sugar, proteid, mineral water and salts, in the proportions best suited for its digestive capacity and nutrition.”

-While they recognized the positive health benefits of breast milk for babies, they weren’t entirely sure what it was composed of, not even agreeing on whether it’s acidic or alkaline, some arguing that it was amphoteric.
+While they recognized the positive health benefits of breast milk for babies, they weren’t entirely sure what it was composed of, not even agreeing on whether it was acidic or alkaline, some arguing that it was amphoteric.

 Newborns usually lose weight in the first few days after birth while the mother’s milk is established (more so today because mother and baby are often over-hydrated after being hooked to a constant saline drip through labor).
-This is then as now, the weight loss is worrisome for parents and medical providers alike, Dr. Tuley recommends supplemental feeding.
+Regardless, then as now, the weight loss is worrisome for parents and medical providers alike and Dr Tuley recommends supplemental feeding.

 “Before the milk comes, in order to prevent a too rapid loss of weight, there should be given at regular intervals a 2% solution of sugar of milk, or even plain sterile water.”

-While I was aware of the normal drop in weight and few days between birth and milk coming in, I hadn’t heard of this Starvation Temperature before.
-I wonder if it is beneficial for a newborn to have a bit of a fever after birth as protection from infection– pediatricians/nurses out there, please chime in if you know more about this!
-Dr. Tuley recommends that if the fever isn’t accompanied by other symptoms that the baby should be given artificial feeding if the mother isn’t producing milk.
+While I was aware of the normal drop in weight in the few days between birth and milk coming in, I hadn’t heard of a starvation temperature before.
+I wonder if it is beneficial for a newborn to have a bit of a fever after birth as protection from infection.
+Paediatricians/nurses out there, please chime in if you know more about this!
+Dr Tuley recommends that if the fever isn’t accompanied by other symptoms that the baby should be given artificial feeding if the mother isn’t producing milk.

 “Primipara should be instructed in the proper method of putting the child to the breast and holding it while nursing.
 During the puerperium, the mother lying partly on her side, the baby is put to the breast so it can readily grasp the nipple, which has been previously prepared, and one finger depresses the gland so that it will not press upon the nose and interfere with its breathing.
 The baby can either be supported upon the arm or lie flat upon the bed, the mother’s arm being raised.”

-He goes on to warn on the importance of keeping the breast tissue away from baby’s nose with an anecdote on a newborn who suffocated while breastfeeding– remember this is 106 year old medical advice, an an anecdote at that, we have no way to verify the claim.
-A baby can bury their nose in the breast while nursing and be just fine.
-They will unlatch and jerk their head back if their breathing becomes obstructed, they cannot continue nursing if they cannot breathe.
+He goes on to warn about the importance of keeping the breast tissue away from the baby’s nose with an anecdote about a newborn who suffocated while breastfeeding.
+Please remember this is 106-year-old medical advice- an anecdote at that- we have no way to verify the claim.
+A baby can bury its nose in the breast while nursing and be just fine.
+They will unlatch and jerk their head back if their breathing becomes obstructed, rest assured they cannot continue nursing if they cannot breathe.

 “As a routine the mouth should be washed with boracic acid solution before and after each nursing, before nursing to protect the mother’s nipple, and after, to remove any particles of milk remaining in the folds of mucous membrane.
 The development of thrush or sprue is an evidence of carelessness and neglect.”